minhhoangbui/minhhoangbui.github.io/activities.md

 ## Since 03/2019: R&D Engineer in AWL Vietnam

 My second official job is with AWL Vietnam.
 This company focuses on the application of Computer Vision in retail.
-At the moment, we are working on a project of person re-identification in stores, which runs on RaspberryPi 3.
-Thus, it requires us to choose a lightweight neural architecture and optimise it wisely.
+From 03-06/2019, I worked on a project of person re-identification in stores, which runs on RaspberryPi 3.
+Thus, it required us to choose a lightweight neural architecture and optimise it wisely.

-In order to finish my tasks, I have to equip myself several machine learning techniques such as model distillation, model compression etc. as well as programming skills to deploy the models into embedded system.
+From 06-12/2020, I was in charge of 2D pose estimation module.
+After a while doing survey about this domain, I've decided to focus on top-down approaches due to availability of tracking function and higher accuracy.
+This architecture could be empowered even more using knowledge distillation I have deployed a holistic system using DSOD plus HourGlass architecture to detect fare evasion in Kyushu(Japan).

+At the moment, I am working as a senior engineer who is in charge of R&D Activities in Behaviour Estimation.
+My research interests include Bottom-Up Pose Estimation, Skeletal-Based and Visual-Based Action Recognition.

 ## From 10/2017 to 02/2019: Data Scientist in Chappiebot Inc.